• Work

 An artists love letter to the cow from “you’re more likely to be killed by a cow than a shark”.

-The images were captured during the first two attempts of the “Punk Rock Idle” performance by using an infrared remote shutter in my hand while I attempt to balance on the unicyle on the rockshelf with the exoskeleton on my shoulders.
-The performance is a collaboration between my body, the landscape, the exoskeleton, the unicycle and the camera.
-The exoskeleton’s jaw and gears have been hand-cast from recycled ocean plastics.
+The images were captured while using an infrared remote shutter in the artist's hand while she attempts to both balance and idle on the rock shelf beside the ocean while also activating the mechanical mechanism of the cow skull exoskeleton above her through the unicycle at sunrise.
+The performance itself including the act of its documentation is a collaboration between the artist's body, light, the landscape, the mechanical exoskeleton, the unicycle and the camera.
+The exoskeleton’s jaw and gears have been hand-cast from recycled ocean plastics collected by the artist.
 The skull is that of a cow skull and the hair is human.

-During the performance I was assisted with the help of Emma Rani Hodges and Bridget Grace.
+During the performance I was assisted with the help of my two dear friends Emma Rani Hodges and Bridget Grace.

 Punk, Romantic was the name of my debut solo exhibition and corresponding body of work that was presented at Platform - Canberra (previously known as CCAS Manuka) in December 2024 - https://www.canberracontemporary.com.au/ccas-manuka-2024/sophie-dumaresq-punk-romantic